-USB memory devices plug into the rectangular slot on the top of your radio on the left hand side.
+USB memory devices plug into the rectangular slot on the rear of the radio.

 Important: Your radio is only designed to work with USB flash memory devices.
 It is not intended to be connected to hard disk drives or any other type of USB device.